ZRCreturn/cs1710-final-project/README.md

 Predicates represents the operational mechanism and boundary conditions of the game.
 In essence, 'Predicates' represents the framework of rules governing the game's operations.
     Predicates:

-    /* Need to adding an marco-explanations about what pred done and how it works */
+    /* TODO : Need to adding an marco-explanations about what pred done and how it works */

 # Testing:
 The testing strategy for the project encompasses four components: Sig Properties Testing, Game Procedure Testing, LIVENESS TEST, and STARVATION FREE TEST.
 I will outline the purpose and function of each of these components：